-The original meaning of the word “Kitsch” is actually a pejorative description for a special kind of art, without any intellectual value.
-But philosophers and artists are arguing about the meaning of the word for ages.
+The original meaning of the word “Kitsch” is actually a pejorative description for a particular kind of art, that has no intellectual value.
+However, philosophers and artists have been arguing about the meaning of the word for ages.

-In general, you can describe everything, what counts as mass cultural art that gives you an illusion of a perfect world, suggesting a wrong security as Kitsch.
-A classic example is the drawing of the roaring deer, which was really popular in the 19th and 20th century.
+In general, everything that can be considered mass culture and the illusion of a perfect world, of permanent childhood, can be called kitsch.
+A classic example is the drawing of the roaring stag, which was really popular in the 19th and 20th century.

-The German philosopher and sociologist Theodor W. Adoro has described Kitsch as “stupid and consoling”.
-Meant is the art, which shows us a sophisticated world without conflicts and which gives us a good and peaceful feeling when we look at it.
-These can be, for example, religious, patriotic, nostalgic, cute or sentimental.
+The German philosopher and sociologist Theodor W. Adorno has described Kitsch as “stupidly consoling”.
+Meant is the art, which shows us a sophisticated world without conflicts, and which gives a positive feeling when we look at it.
+The positive feelings can be, for example, of religious, patriotic, nostalgic, or sentimental nature.

 Image: Christian Kröner – Hirschkampf